-Leeds will charge £9,000 for full time UK/EU undergraduate students in 2014.
-The fees are necessary to offset the cuts that have been made to the amount of direct government funding given to universities.
-We can guarantee that your fees will be used to cover the costs of teaching and be invested in improving the student experience at Leeds.
+Leeds will charge £9,000 a year for full time UK/EU undergraduate students in 2015.
+The fees help to offset the cuts that have been made to the amount of direct government funding given to universities.
+We can guarantee that your fees will be used to cover the costs of teaching and will be invested in improving the student experience at Leeds.

 You do not need to find the money to pay for your fees upfront.
-Provided you are new to higher education, you will be able to apply for a non-means-tested loan to cover tuition fees; more information about this is in our government support section
+Provided you are new to higher education, you can apply for a non-means-tested loan to cover tuition fees; more information about this is in our government support section

 There will be a substantially reduced fee for a year spent studying or working abroad or doing a UK work placement, and for part-time courses.
 See our fees page for details.
-In addition, students eligible for our financial support package and opting to receive this as a fee waiver could see their fees reduced by up to £3,000 in year 1.
+Also, students who are eligible for our financial support package and choose to receive this as a fee waiver could see their fees reduced by up to £3,000 during a foundation year and £2,500 in year 1 of an undergraduate degree.

-All the University of Leeds support is non-repayable; it is designed to ensure anyone with the talent and potential to benefit - regardless of background - can take advantage of a Leeds education.
+All University of Leeds support is non-repayable; it is designed to ensure anyone with the talent and potential to benefit, regardless of background, can take advantage of a Leeds education.
 Support is:

 See university support for details.

 There are three types of funding available at Leeds:

 1. Automatic funding based on household income - Leeds Financial Support (LFS)